-With Sentinel-1 greater reliance can be placed on the knowledge of the parameters derived from the orbital state vectors.
-As a result, the data in Version 4 have been re-calibrated relative to previous versions by using the fitting process to determine a constant for each parameter rather than a quadratic function, with the along-track dependence determined directly from the state vectors.
+Because greater reliance can be placed on parameters derived from Sentinel-1 orbital state vectors, the data are calibrated by using a fitting process to determine a constant for each parameter, rather than a quadratic function, allowing the along-track dependence to be determined directly from the state vectors.

-For years where data is not well controlled (sparse ground control points), control points from other years with adequate controls are used.
-This greatly improves consistency of the data from year to year.
-While this could mask some true change, the errors without this procedure are far larger than any change likely to occur.
+For years where data are not well controlled (sparse ground control points), control points from other years with adequate controls are used as a substitute.
+This greatly improves consistency of the data from year to year, and while it could mask some true change, the errors without this procedure are far larger than any change likely to occur.